 Take for example my family name; its original form is on Trajan’s Column in Rome, and Cicero wrote his great essay on friendship, Laelius de Amicitia, about an ancestor of mine; Gaius Laelius, whose political and military career as an ally of Scipio Africanus spans the Iberian campaign of 210- 206 BC where he commanded the Roman fleet at New Carthage, the African campaign of 204-202 commanding the cavalry at Zama, enjoyed two terms as praetor of Sicily from 196 and was granted the province of Gaul about 190, and in 160 BC met the historian Polybius in Rome, becoming his eyewitness source for the Second Punic War in The Histories.

 Here I signpost that all of us are connected with the lives of others across vast millennia of history, often in surprising ways.
 If I accounted my identity and ethnicity as where my ancestors immigrated to America from, I would be German and not Roman, but it would not be the whole truth.
 We lived in Bavaria for generations until 1586, when we were driven out as werewolves during the start of an eighty year witchburning craze; Martin Luther called us Drachensbraute, Brides of the Dragon.
 During this time we absorbed many of the pre Christian myths gathered as Grimms Fairytales as family history.
-In Romania they still do the Bear Dance in honor of a deified ancestor of mine and the warrior brotherhood of berserkers he founded.
 And still a half truth, as this tallies only my patrilineal descent, and nothing of the half of myself from my mother, whose stories I will tell another time.

 As events become more remote in time and memory, the boundary between historical and mythopoeic truth becomes ambiguous, interdependent, and co-evolutionary with shared elements which reinforce each other.
 This is true for narratives of national identity as well as self-construction in the personal and family spheres, in which such processes may be studied in detail.
 Stories are a way of doing exactly thing; both creating and questioning identity.